 Recent accounting pronouncements

-There were no other recent accounting pronouncements or changes in accounting pronouncements during the year ended December 31, 2016 that are of significance or potential significance to the Company.
+There were no other recent accounting pronouncements or changes in accounting pronouncements during the six months ended June 30, 2020 that are of significance or potential significance to the Company.

 Insurance ProceedsOn November 29, 2019, there was a fire in the AquaRefining area of the TRIC facility.
 As of June 30, 2020, the Company had received $15.0 million in insurance payments as a result of the fire damage.
 Of the $15.0 million in insurance proceeds, $4.875 million were held in an escrow account at Veritex Community Bank (“Veritex”), the successor in interest to Green Bank, subject to a Memorandum of Agreement ("MOA") between the Company and Veritex (see Footnote 8 for additional detail regarding the MOA).
 The funds held in escrow are reported in "Other Assets" in the condensed consolidated balance sheet.
 The Company also has determined it is probable it will receive at least an additional $4.9 million in insurance proceeds, not including the $4.875 million held in escrow.
 This amount is included in insurance proceeds receivable in the accompanying condensed consolidated balance sheets.